knittelc/bikesharing/README.md

 ## Results:

-The results of the NYC Bike Share Analysis [can be found here.]((https://public.tableau.com/app/profile/courtney.knittel/viz/bikesharenyc2018/NYCBikeSharingAnalysis?publish=yes))
+The results of the NYC Bike Share Analysis ([find it here!](https://public.tableau.com/app/profile/courtney.knittel/viz/bikesharenyc2018/NYCBikeSharingAnalysis?publish=yes) "link to dashboard") are on Tableau Public.

 ## Summary: